On strict ranking by pairwise comparisons: On a procedure leading to strict ranking

-The proof is trivial.
-Within this functional, most classical consistencization procedures fail to be generalized to a concrete method leading to its minimization, except the gradient method which may produce an efficient approach, adapting the work \cite{MMC2023} initially developped on inconsistency inicators to the map $\Phi.$ The full study of the functional $\Phi,$ its regularity, and the corresponding gradient method is out of the scope of this paper and is left as an open question.
+{{}, \begin{rem} If $(A_n)$ is a sequence of (non consistent) PC matrices such that every $(1,2)$ coefficient is equal to 1, and such that $\lim \ii(A_n)=0$ then $\lim \Phi(A_n)=+\infty$ by the calculations led in last proof.
+This seems to indicate that the mapping $\Phi,$ which is obviously continuous and piecewise smooth on $\mathcal{A}PC_n$ if $\ii$ is continuous and piecewise smooth on $PC_n$, is divergent at the neighborhood of $\overline{\mathcal{R}}CPC_n.$ The same way, on another sequence $(B_n)$ in $\mathcal{A}PC_n,$ if $\ii(B_n)$ is constant and strictly positive, and if only the (1,2)-term diverges to $+ \infty$, then $\Phi(B_n) = O((\log(b_{1,2}))^2)$ therefore $\lim \Phi(B_n) = +\infty.$ These short informal computations enable us to conjecture that most minimization algorithms applied to $\Phi$ will converge to a consistent PC matrix with strict ranking, without generating divergent sequences. \end{rem}} Within this functional, most classical {{}, procedures making consistent a PC matrix} fail to be generalized to a concrete method leading to its minimization, except the gradient method which may produce an efficient approach, adapting the work \cite{MMC2023} initially developed on inconsistency indicators to the map \( \Phi \).
+The full study of the functional \( \Phi \), its regularity, and the corresponding gradient method is out of the scope of this paper and is left as an open question.